hans/hans.github.com/_posts/2018-04-16-word-representations.md

 This, then, is the critical problem of representation in the brain: we need to find some way to assert that the brain is doing something substantial in responding to its inputs, over and above the way a tree or a car engine "respond" to their "inputs."
 (Why do we need scare-quotes in the second case, but not in the first?)

 Future posts on this blog will characterize some of the most popular responses to this conceptual issue.
-For now, I'll link to some relevant writing:
+In particular, I'll explore notions of representation which require an account of how content is *used* or *consumed*.
+For now, though, I'll link to some relevant writing:

 - **From neuroscientists:** [deCharms & Zador (2000)][7], [Parker & Newsome (1998)][8] – more sophisticated operational definitions of neural representation.
 - **From philosophers:**